muqriz19/node-handlebar-template/README.md

 - less -> css
 - minify css
 - allow require use on client side
-- Project will create different bundle (any js found in public/scripts/**) for different pages and store in public/dist folder, and to use them link <script src="/dist/theJSFILE"> at respective .hbs templates
+- Project (client side) will create different bundle (any js found in public/scripts/**) for different pages and store in public/dist folder, and to use them link <script src="/dist/theJSFILE"> at respective .hbs templates.
+Note - ensure to register the JS files in gulpFile.js of pagesJS array property without .js extension

 ## Instruction
 gulp